The State of Data 2018: rights and responsibilities in education

 Download survey views from schools on GDPR readiness [snapshot of small sample of IT and Data Protection staff in 35 schools .pdf 939 kB]

 The State of Data 2018 Report maps a child’s digital footprint in the state education landscape in England today, and presents an overview of key issues in children’s data collections and uses from age 2-19.

 6. What’s next?

+We will pull out recommendations for schools, and for parents and children in separate reports, including a map of the everyday datafication of children and a map of the lifetime of data collection.
+We plan work on assessment of apps and everyday technologies in school identified in the preparation of the report.
 What kind of future are we heading for and why?
-Work should be done including research to capture the views of children and young people, and greater school staff and parental involvement, while acknowledging that there may need to be a thorough education process to bring parents, teachers and children up to speed how their data are already used, before asking what they think about future uses.
+Work should also be done including research to capture the views of children and young people, and greater school staff and parental involvement, while acknowledging that there may need to be a thorough education process to bring parents, teachers and children up to speed how their data are already used, before asking what they think about future uses.